 You will have ample opportunity to explore the culture and local sights while you are in Malawi.
 Some activities might include a visit to the water falls, the beach, lodge, and seeing traditional dancing and drumming performances.
 Lake Malawi is the third largest lake in Africa and is known for its vast variety of fish.
 There are various cultural activities spread throughout the year.
 If one of these festivals occurs during your time in Malawi, the schedule will be adjusted to accommodate.

 Arrival and Departure

-Most international flights land at Lilongwe, Malawi's capital, but several flights especially those from Johannesburg and Harare land at the business center of Blantyre in the South.
+Most international flights land at Blantyre, Malawi's capital, but several flights especially those from Johannesburg and Harare land at the business center of Blantyre in the South.
 There are internal flights throughout the country.
-Volunteers are responsible for getting themselves to the meetup location at 10:00 AM the Saturday that your program begins.
+Volunteers are responsible for getting themselves to the meetup location at 10:00 AM the Sunday that your program begins.
 You can easily grab a taxi from the airport.
 The cost will average $5-$10 USD.

 Most volunteers will find that they need to obtain a visa un order to enter Malawi.
 We recommend obtaining a visa on arrival at your gateway airport into Malawi.
 Larger airports will always offer this option, but it is a good idea to always double check prior to departure.

 Volunteers are free to depart after breakfast the last day of the program.
 We will help arrange transportation to the airport, but this is at the expense of the volunteer.